Chart Color Schemes

 Hawthorndene ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Hawthorndene had a lower cultural diversity, with 81.2% born in Australia, 93.7% being citizens, and 93.8% speaking English only at home.
-Christianity was the predominant religion at 37.4%.
-Judaism was underrepresented at 0.0%, compared to Greater Adelaide's 0.1%.
+Hawthorndene's cultural diversity was found to be below average, with 81.2% of its population born in Australia, 93.7% being citizens, and 93.8% speaking English only at home.
+Christianity was the predominant religion in Hawthorndene, comprising 37.4% of people.
+However, Judaism had no representation (0.0%), compared to Greater Adelaide's 0.1%.

 Frequently Asked Questions - Diversity